Strategies for regulatory compliance and data security.

 Personally Identifiable Information (PII) Compliance

 A new breed of cyber-attacks–advanced malware, exploitation networks and motivated insiders–is stealing personally identifiable information (PII) and other sensitive customer and corporate data from vulnerable ecosystems.
-But companies can neutralize data breaches by rendering the data valueless, de-identifying data through encryption, tokenization and data masking.
+But companies can neutralize data breaches by rendering the data valueless, de-identifying data through encryption, tokenization and data masking with the HPE SecureData portfolio.
 The challenge is to do this while retaining the business value in the information for consumption and use.

 With the advanced threats that are pervasive today, it’s becoming increasingly dangerous for organizations to deploy new technologies and processes, and then reactively address the implications for data security in the ecosystem.
 Attend this webinar to learn more about how to implement a new data de-identification framework across production, test/dev and analytics use cases.